ccpintoiu/data-journey/.journey/tutorial.neos.md

 Let's build the first step in the Data Journey.
 In this lab we will set up your environment and set up a messaging stream for our data.

-We have to make sure your GCP project is prepared:
+We have to make sure your GCP project is prepared.
 Clone the github repo we'll be using in this walkthrough:

 ```bash